Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Methods and Computational Details

 Adapting the GOFEE algorithm to work with multiple stoichiometries in a GCGO approach required addressing three main issues.
 First, the acquisition function of GOFEE depends on the potential energy of the system instead of the Gibbs energy, which is required to compare the stability of systems with different compositions.
 Furthermore, while the Valle-Oganov fingerprint \textit{descriptor} used in GOFEE’s GPR model produces useful descriptions when training single-stoichiometry models, its stoichiometry-dependent normalization factor makes the descriptor unsuitable for training size-extensive models.
+We note that by size-extensibility we refer to the correct scaling of the potential energy of the system with the number of atoms.
+This is not directly related to the \textit{ab initio} thermodynamics framework, although size extensive MLIP are obviously necessary to compute reliable relative Gibbs energies.
 Finally, new operations were required that modify the composition of the candidates and enable the exploration of different stoichiometries.

 In order to evaluate the Gibbs energies of the candidates during the GCGO executions, we implemented a new \textit{acquisitor} module and two new \textit{sampler} modules into the AGOX library.
 Sampler modules are responsible for the selection of previously generated candidates from the database in order to seed the candidate generator modules, which create candidates by modifying these seed structures.
 The new samplers are the \textbf{Gibbs energy of formation sampler} and the \textbf{K-Means Gibbs energy of formation sampler}.
 Both modules select the seed structures based on their Gibbs energy of formation.
-The new acquisition function follows the \textit{ab initio Thermodynamics} framework, where Gibbs energy of formation for a given candidate $\Delta G_C$ can be expressed as a function of the chemical potential of reservoirs assumed to be in equilibrium with the system:
+The new acquisition function follows the \textit{ab initio Thermodynamics} framework, where Gibbs energy of formation for a given candidate $\Delta G_c$ can be expressed as a function of the chemical potential of reservoirs assumed to be in equilibrium with the system:

 where $G_c$ and $G_r$ are the Gibbs energy of the candidate and a reference system, respectively, $\Delta n_v$ is the difference in number of atoms of every element or adsorbate $v$ between the candidate and the reference system, and $\mu_v$ is the chemical potential of every species $v$ in their reservoir.
-For a fast evaluation of $\Delta G_c$, it is common to neglect the vibrational contributions to $G_c$ and $G_r$, leading to
+For a fast evaluation of $\Delta G_c$ of condensed matter, it is common and a valid approximation\cite{thermo-Reuter2003,thermo-Reuter2005,goga-Reichenbach2019}, to neglect the vibrational contributions to $G_c$ and $G_r$, leading to